- Cambridge-Isanti Schools

 -

 The purpose of this policy is to ensure that students receive healthy and nutritious meals through the school district’s nutrition program and that school district employees, families, and students have a shared understanding of expectations regarding meal charges.
+The policy of the school district is to provide meals to students in a respectful manner and to maintain the dignity of students by prohibiting lunch shaming or otherwise ostracizing the student.
 The policy seeks to allow students to receive the nutrition they need to stay focused during the school day and minimize identification of students with insufficient funds to pay for school meals as well as to maintain the financial integrity of the school nutrition program.

 II.
 PAYMENT OF MEALS

-- If the school district receives school lunch aid under Minn.
-Stat. § 124D.111, it must make lunch available without charge to all participating students who qualify for free or reduced-price meals regardless of account balance.
+- If the school district receives school lunch aid under Minnesota Statutes section 124D.111, it must make lunch available without charge to all participating students who qualify for free or reduced-price meals regardless of account balance.

 - A student with an outstanding meal charge debt will be allowed to purchase a meal if the student pays for the meal when it is received.

-- When a student has a negative account balance, the student will not be allowed to charge a snack, a la carte item or second entree.
+- When a student has a negative account balance, the student will not be allowed to charge a la carte item or second entree.

 III.
 LOW OR NEGATIVE ACCOUNT BALANCES – NOTIFICATION